-Change control is a formal process used to ensure that changes to a system, service or application are introduced in a controlled and coordinated manner.
-It reduces the possibility that unnecessary changes will be introduced without forethought, introducing faults or undoing changes made by others.
+To ensure changes to a system, service or application are introduced in a controlled and coordinated manner and to reduce the possibility that unnecessary changes will be introduced without forethought, introducing faults or undoing changes made by others.
 Changes require serious forethought, careful monitoring, and follow-up evaluation to reduce negative impact to the user community and to increase the value of Information Resources.
 The Change Management process is designed to control the implementation of all changes made to any device, system or application within the Bryant University production environment.

 Any change that might affect IT resources upon which Bryant University’s personnel relies to conduct normal business operations are within the scope of this document.
 The following non-exhaustive list depicts common types of change:

 - System architecture and configuration changes

 - The University change management system will be used to log, monitor, track, approve and follow-up evaluation of Request for Change (RFC) submittals.

 - Only authorized staff shall perform the changes, with the changes endorsed by the application or system owner(s).

 - Assessment of the potential impact of such changes shall be conducted.

 - Audit trail of all changes, configuration changes made, person who performed the change, date of the change, purpose of the change, whether the change was a success or failure and other relevant information shall be recorded and retained.

 - Procedures for testing and approval of changes shall be implemented prior to promotion to production.